deadloct/immutablex-cli/README.md

 ## Shortcuts

 Remembering collection addresses is tedious.
-If you'd rather use a shortname for a commonly used collection, copy `data/collection-shortcuts.sample.json` to some location on your computer, and then set an environment variable `IMX_SHORTCUT_LOCATION` for the full path to that file.
+If you'd rather use a shortname for a commonly used collection, copy the json data at the top of `lib/collection_manager.go` to some file on your computer, and then set an environment variable `IMX_SHORTCUT_LOCATION` for the full path to that file.
 After that you can use the shortcut in commands instead of the collection address.

 For example, retrieving the specific NFT above with the shortcut `hero`: